McDonald's Is Sued Over 'Systemic Sexual Harassment' Of Female Workers

 In May, McDonald's workers across the U.S. staged protests against low pay and the company's handling of alleged sexual harassment.
 That's when workers filed numerous complaints against McDonald's, with the backing of the Time's Up Legal Defense Fund, the American Civil Liberties Union and the labor group Fight for $15.

-The groups say they expect hundreds of workers in Michigan to join a new strike on Tuesday.
+The groups say they expected hundreds of workers in Michigan to join a new strike on Tuesday.